 Each January Rhode Island librarians gather to select the most distinguished American picture book in a "mock" version of the Caldecott award.
 This annual tradition helps librarians sharpen their selection skills and learn about the award process for the Caldecott Medal, which is awarded annually to the artist of the most distinguished American picture book for children by the Association for Library Service to Children (ALSC), a division of the American Library Association.
 The balloting system follows that of the real Caldecott Committee.

-The 2014 Mock Caldecott took place on Monday, January 6, 2014 at the William Hall Library in Cranston.
-Eighteen participants voted in our mock election, including children's librarians and school library media specialists.
+The 2015 Mock Caldecott took place on Monday, January 5, 2015 at the William Hall Library in Cranston.
+Twelve participants voted in our mock election, including children's librarians and school library media specialists.

 Aviary Wonders, Inc. Spring Catalog and Instruction Manual,written and illustrated by Kate Samworth

 The Farmer and the Clown, written and illustrated by Marla Frazee